Cardio

 The Mental Health Benefits of Outdoor Workouts

 Studies have shown a proven correlation between outdoor workouts and reduced levels of stress, depression, and anxiety because of the “restorative” properties of natural environments.
 This is especially true for those who live in an urban environment and may be in a constant state of overstimulation.
-Getting outside for a workout even once a week can create “soft fascination,” or exposure to scenery that captures attention while simultaneously eliciting feelings of pleasure and restore directed attention.
+Getting outside for a workout even once a week can reduce cortisol levels while increasing serotonin levels, otherwise known as our “feel-good” hormones.

 Similarly, if you work from home, it can be hard to disconnect from feeling “on” and actually allow yourself to be present during your workouts, or anything else for that matter.
 Getting outdoors in a new environment can give you that feeling of “being away,” allowing you to put your obligations in the back of your mind and be present for your workout.
 And even if you don’t have the time for a full workout, you can still get the mood-boosting benefits of nature and movement from a walk around the block or a walking meeting!
 It’s all about finding what works best for you.